starfrost013/SymX/SymX/Content/readme.txt

-SymX Alpha Preview
+SymX
 A Microsoft Symbol Server bulk download tool
 Version 3.0.0 RC 1

 29 May 2022

+SymX is a bulk download tool for binaries stored on the Microsoft Symbol Server.
+It has been used to find files from unleaked builds of Windows as well as dumping all the binaries from a Windows version.
-This is a release candidate of the future merger of msdlurlgen and MassView that adds many new features, is far faster, and is far more robust.
+It is a merger of msdlurlgen and MassView that adds many new features to both, is far faster (60+ URLs per second, vs. <5), and is far more robust.

-Please note that this is alpha quality software, is missing planned features, and is not guaranteed to be stable.
-Please suggest features and test for bugs!
+Please note that this is still a release candidate and therefore testing for bugs is highly encouraged.
 Requires an x64 machine (ARM64 will also be supported and can be compiled on request).
+If no bugs are found in this build this will be declared final 3.0.

 RELEASE NOTES:
+RC 1 (May 29, 2022):
+* Fixed bug where -outfolder folder would sometimes not be created
+* Changed text colours around a bit
+* Fixed typos in text
+* Increased default retry count from 5 to 8
+* Added additional command-line parsing error messages

 Alpha 5 (May 28, 2022 21:30):
 * SymX will now try to resume downloads a number of times before failing. -maxretries will control this value - the default is 5.